Skip to main content

-Agents can populate a custom Word or Excel document.
-When an Output Template is added to an Agent, the Agent will replace placeholders in the file with results from its prompts.
-All styles, formatting, formulas, and macros will be preserved.
+When an Output Template is added to an Agent, the Agent will replace placeholders in the document with results from its Prompts.
+All other styles, formatting, formulas, and macros in the document will be preserved.

-Setting up a Template
+Setting Up A Template

-The template file allows you to insert values from an Agent Run.
-The template generator will look for placeholders in the template file surrounded by curly brackets and a space, such as {{ prompt_name }}.
-Note that placeholders must be lowercased, with spaces and special characters replaced with an underscore character (_).
 Kolena will preserve the font and format of the placeholders.
-For example, if your placeholder is {{ company_name }} in bolded, size 24, Times New Roman and your Agent Run has Company Name extracted as Kolena Inc, the placeholder will be replaced with Kolena Inc, also in bolded, size 24, Times New Roman.
-All values in the template files that are not in placeholders (such as text, images, and borders) will be preserved as is.
+For example, if your placeholder is {{ company_name }} in bolded, size 24, Times New Roman and your Agent Run has Company Name extracted as Kolena Inc, the placeholder will be replaced with Kolena Inc, also in bolded, size 24, Times New Roman.All elements in the template files that are not in placeholders (e.g. text, images, and borders) will be preserved.

-Uploading a Template File
+Uploading the Template

 Templating the Output File Name